 5. DOE – design of experiments, is surprisingly underutilized

 Direct simulation may be ideal, but for large design space exploration is often prohibitively time and resource consuming.
-Statistical techniques and automated design space exploration can often point you to near optimal designs at a fraction of the computational and man-time costs.
-Various tools, from free shareware to full blown commercial design optimization packages exists and can often provide far greater utilization and ROI of your modeling software.
+Statistical techniques and automated design space exploration can often point you to near-optimal designs at a fraction of the computational and man-time costs.
+Various tools, from free shareware to full-blown commercial design optimization packages exist and can often provide far greater utilization and ROI of your modeling software.